 The supervisor should tell participating students about the format of the problems they will see in the competition.
 The Middle School contest will consist of 20 problems to be solved in 60 minutes.
 The High School contest will consist of 30 problems to be solved in 90 minutes.
 Each problem has a solution which can be represented as a nonnegative integer (whole number).
 Some mathematics problems have solutions which are not integers because they include fractions, square roots, or other more complicated expressions.
 When a contest problem has an answer involving one of these expressions, the problem includes instructions explaining how to form an answer which is a nonnegative integer.
 Please instruct your students how to handle these special cases because it will help them understand how to code their answers.
 See instructive examples by clicking here.

 No team will be able to begin the competition until their supervisor logs in and indicates that the team is starting.
-Team members will not be able to log onto the contest website and participate in the competition until their supervisor indicates that the team is starting the competition.
+Team members will be able to log onto the contest website before the supervisor starts its team clock, but the team will not be able to see the contest problems or be able to submit answers until the team clock is started.
 An adult who supervises more than one team will be able to start each of their teams independently so that different teams will be able to begin the competition at different times.

 After a team's supervisor has indicated that the team is starting the competition, the team will be able to log onto the contest website and begin the competition.
 They will be able to view a list of the contest problems on the screen.
 In addition, the supervisor will be able to download a PDF version of the contest problems which can be printed and distributed to team members.
 In fact, supervisors can print copies of the contest problems before their teams begin the competition so that the copies are ready for distribution to the teams as soon as they begin the competition.
 Plan to collect all copies of the problems when a team is done competing so that the problems are not in circulation until after the end of the competition.
 PDF versions of the contest problems will be available in several languages.